google/node-h2-auto-push/README.md

 file server.
 That is because static file serving is one of the most common use cases for HTTP/2 server push.

+See https://github.com/google/node-fastify-auto-push for an example.
+It is a fastify plugin for supporting auto-push.

 **This package currently works only with Node >=9.4.0.**

 ## Interface